rackerlabs/support-how-to/content/how-to/cloud-servers/use-sftp-and-scp/index.md

 You can use FileZilla&reg; to transfer files between machines with SFTP by using SSH access.

-You can use the following docuemnts to download and use FileZilla:
+You can use the following documents to download and use FileZilla:

 - [FileZilla](https://filezilla-project.org/download.php?type=client)